Use this document to understand how CoreStateful stores runtime state, which state each SDK

 Writing to a signal directly, such as signals.profile.value = newProfile, bypasses every layer

-that makes state changes safe and coherent:
+that makes state changes coherent:

 false.batch() call can trigger intermediate